karolina-kulpinska/deathly-hallows-project/README.md

   <img src="public/image/pagination.png" width="32%" alt="Mobile View" />
 </p>

-*(Note: Replace the image paths above with your actual file names from the `public` folder to display them correctly.)*

----

-## 🏗️ Project Progress & Current Status
+## 🏗️ Project Progress & Current Statu

 We are currently focusing on building a rock-solid logic engine and a seamless user experience.